hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 {% img right https://raw.githubusercontent.com/scottsievert/side-projects/master/speckle/apws.png 200 %}

-What angles can a wave be though of as?
-The frequency content and angles turn out to be related, since two planes waves of a constant frequency adding together can have a change in frequency depending on what angle they're at.
+What angles can a wave be thought of as?
+The frequency content and angles turn out to be related, since two planes waves of a constant frequency adding together can have a change in frequency depending on what angle they're at, which makes intuitive sense.
 Or, our spatial plane wave $U(x,y)$ can be represented by the Fourier transform:

 $$U(x, y) = \mathcal{F}\left\{ U(x,y) \right\}\rvert_{f_x = \theta/\lambda}$$